nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Intro
-The origin of this tool is a few Ziva bone rigs I used in a movie project.
-The techniques in rigging the actual "skeleton" are inspiring.
-Isn't it great to automate the rigging the skeletons for every vertebral animal in the world ?
+The starting point is the Ziva horse bone rig.
+During a movie project I had to study the rig and I find that rigging the actual "skeleton" is tricky but fulfilling.

-I know Python but have not used it in making autorig yet.
-Thanks to the great sharing of Nick Hughes in his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn to build custom framework to simplify things and make tools the professional way.
+I knew some Python at the moment but hadn't used it in building autorig.
+Thanks to the sharing of Nick Hughes thru his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I learn to build custom framework.
+It simplifies things so I see the beauty of writing tools the professional way.

-## Features
-### Components
+## Components
 #### Neck / Spine
 - FK > IK > Ribbon
 - Stretchy with volume control